Trusting God when a relationship ends

-To this day I remember how I felt during my last breakup.
-I asked God to restore the lust my bad ‘love’ my boyfriend and I had for each other and prayed everything would get back to normal.
+To this day I remember how much pain I felt after my first breakup.
+Every day, I would beg God to restore the “love” my ex-boyfriend and I had for each other.

 1. It was only infatuation

-Do you know the difference between infatuation and Love?
-If not, then that might be one of the reasons why God ended your relationship.
+Do you know the difference between infatuation and love?
+If not, then that might be one of the reasons why God said no to your relationship.

-To break it down a little further, when we are infatuated with someone we feel like we are on an emotional high.
-We are blinded by our own desire for affection and their perfect appearance (so we think).
+To break it down a little further, when you are infatuated with someone during the honeymoon phase you feel like you are on an emotional high.
+You are blinded by your own desire for affection and their perfect appearance (so you think).

-Only problem, neither the feelings nor our current state of being are sustainable and doomed to die down.
+The only problem, neither the feelings nor your current state of being are sustainable and doomed to die down.

-In contrast, when we are in love we agree to a long-lasting commitment to care for our partner.
-We are well aware of the other person’s flaws and don’t lean on them to make us happy.
+In contrast, when you are in love you agree to a long-lasting commitment to care for your partner.
+You are well aware of his flaws and don’t lean on him to make you happy.

-Moreover, our love for them remains strong, even when the passion and emotions of the beginning are gone.
+Moreover, your love for him remains strong, even when the honeymoon phase is over.

 2. The relationship became an idol

-The second reason of the 3 reasons why God ended your relationship is closely linked to the first one, yet worth pointing out again.
+The second reason why God takes away a relationship is closely linked to the first one.
+But worth pointing out again.

 The idols speak deceitfully, diviners see visions that lie; they tell dreams that are false, they give comfort in vain.
 Therefore the people wander like sheep oppressed for lack of a shepherd. – Zechariah 10:2

-If your past relationship was the highest priority in your life and dictated almost every aspect of it, including your time, your focus, your finances and your walk with God then it was an idol.
+If your past relationship was the highest priority in your life and dictated almost every aspect of it, including your time, your focus, your finances, and your walk with God then the relationship was your idol.

-Mind you I’m not talking about the actual person (which is possible too), more so I am referring to the relationship itself or let’s say the relationship ‘status’.
+Mind you I’m not talking about the actual person (which is possible too).
+But I am referring to the relationship itself.

-As someone who has a track record in getting into the wrong relationships (before I was serious about my walk with God), I can now honestly say that a lot of times I was in it for the wrong reasons.
+As someone who has a track record of getting into the wrong relationships (before I was serious about my walk with God).
+I can now honestly say that a lot of times I was in it for the wrong reasons.

-I repeatedly caught myself dropping my godly standards to accommodate his nonsense behavior.
-I wanted to remain in a relationship so that I could showcase it to my Facebook Friends and continue using hashtags like #hisandhers #bae #lovemesomehim etc.
+I repeatedly caught myself dropping my godly standards to accommodate a man’s nonsense behavior.
+I wanted to remain in a relationship so that I could showcase it to my friends on social media.

 By questioning your heart’s desire and getting to the root of it!
 Ask yourself why a relationship is so important to you and then give it to God.

-Once you understand the joy that lies in living for God and directing all your worship towards him you begin to love him so much that you refuse to pursue anything else but him.
+Once you understand the joy that lies in following the will of God and direct all your worship toward him, you begin to love him so much that you refuse to pursue anything else.

 3. You don’t know true Love

-If you have been following me for a while, then you know I love sharing Inspirational Quotes.
-One day I came across this one and it made me think:
+If you have been following me for a while, then you know I love sharing inspirational quotes.
+One day I came across the following and it made me think:

 Most of us spend our lives trying to find love, trying to live in love but dying without ever truly discovering love.